-Although scientists knew about the PVS network, they had never seen it in the detail revealed by the 17.6- tesla x A tesla is a unit of magnetic field strength.
-A typical fridge magnet has a field of about 0.01 tesla. magnet used by the team, located at the National High Magnetic Field Laboratory's UF branch.
+Although scientists knew about the PVS network, they had never seen it in the detail revealed by the 17.6- tesla x Tesla, or T, is a unit of magnetic field strength; a strong refrigerator magnet is .01 tesla, and a typical MRI machine is 1.5 to 3 tesla.
+The MagLab's strongest persistent magnet has a field of 45 teslas. magnet used by the team, located at the National High Magnetic Field Laboratory's UF branch.
 And the scientists are now translating that data into something truly extraordinary, a three-dimensional map that will show how all these pathways interconnect throughout the brain.
 Sarntinoranont said that map should be completed by the end of the year.

 "Think of it as strings of spaghetti," she said.
 "There's a lot of spaghetti in there that we have to connect."